textmagic/textmagic-rest-csharp-v2/docs/TextMagicApi.md

             try
             {
-                // Delete an avatar for the list apiInstance.DeleteListAvatar(id);
+                // Delete an avatar for a list apiInstance.DeleteListAvatar(id);
             }
             catch (Exception e)